-This document is delivered with the software D5.3.1 Initial LinkSmart-enabled environment.
+This document is delivered with the software D5.3.2 Final LinkSmart-enabled environment and is an extension to the previous D5.3.1 Initial LinkSmart-enabled environment.

 The initial LinkSmart-enabled environment is described at an architecture level in chapter 3.
 This chapter also includes a small overview of the LinkSmart middleware.
 The following chapter 4 contains description of some of the most important integrations in to the initial LinkSmart environment, i.e. LinkSmart proxies in the prototype deliverable.
-The actual code documentation for these proxies can be found in deliverable D6.1 IoT-enabled legacy devices for production monitoring.
+The actual code documentation for these proxies can be found in deliverable D6.1 IoT-enabled legacy devices for production monitoring and D6.5 Production Monitoring and Control platform.